lutz/CitaviAddOnEx/README.md

 }
 ```

-To program an addon you derive from the `CitaviAddOnEx<T>` class and implement the corresponding methods if required. `T` must be a Form derived from the Citavi model provided base class `FormBase`.
+To develop an addon you derive from the `CitaviAddOnEx<T>` class and implement the corresponding methods if required. `T` must be a Form derived from the Citavi model provided base class `FormBase`.

 **Example**
 - MainForm